nahon1/E02a-Control-Structures/README.md

 # E02a-Control-Structures

+This project is a breakdown of various controls and the problems occurred when the controls are imperfect.

 main01: I expect the program to say greetings and ask its favorite color.
 The program operated exactly as my exprectation.

 main02: The difference is that the program will repeat the color I inputed with the line of "color=input()".
 The program operated exactly as my exprectation.